 At the conclusion of this course, students can:

-A degree in electrical engineering or equivalent experience is required.
-In addition, PROT 405 requires completion of PROT 401: Protecting Power Systems for Engineers or the following:
+A degree in electrical engineering or equivalent experience is recommended.
+In addition, we recommend that you complete PROT 401: Protecting Power Systems for Engineers before taking PROT 405 or have the following: